 ‘Search for department stores when you need a restroom.’ – Lynn W

-10. Experience unique experience at Ryokan & Buddist Monastery
+10. Experience unique experience at Ryokan & Buddhist Monastery

 Instead of regular hotels, consider staying at ryokans, Japanese traditional inns for a more memorable experience.
 You get to unwind in a tranquil atmosphere, enjoying traditional Japanese breakfasts and soaking in an onsen.